List of Last of the Summer Wine characters: Alvin Smedley

 (Brian Murphy; 2003–2010) Alvin Smedley was introduced in the 24th series (aired in 2003) as Nora Batty's new next door neighbour following the death of Compo.
 When Tom's former acquaintance, Mrs Avery, gave up the lease she owned on Compo's old house, Alvin purchases it.
 Although he publicly claimed to hate Nora Batty, he felt it is his duty to try to bring some joy to her life, often in the form of practical jokes similar to those Compo once played on her.
-In the 26th series (aired in 2005), he joined the main trio thus making them a quartet (largely to compensate for Clegg's decreasing role) but, following the 27th series (aired in 2006) and Billy Hardcastle's departure, the quartet once again became a trio although, in the 28th & 29th series (aired in 2007 and 2008), he was mostly teamed up with Entwistle.
+In the 26th series (aired in 2005), he joined the main trio thus making them a quartet (largely to compensate for Clegg's decreasing role) but, following the 27th series (aired in 2006) and Billy Hardcastle's departure, the quartet once again became a trio, although in the 28th and 29th series (aired in 2007 and 2008), he was mostly teamed up with Entwistle.
 His arrival to the main trio brought a sense physical humour that had been missing since Compo's death.
 Despite his childlike personality, he was shown to be more level-headed than his predecessors.
 In the final two series, he and Entwistle teamed up with Hobbo, thus making a new trio.

-Hobbo Hobdyke
+Luther "Hobbo" Hobdyke

 (Russ Abbot; 2008–2010) Luther "Hobbo" Hobdyke is a former milkman with ties to MI5.
 He was first introduced in the 2008 New Year special, to set up his role in the 30th series.
 He is Clegg's new next door neighbour.
 Upon first arriving in the village, Hobbo recruits Alvin and Entwistle to form a small band of volunteers who will react to any emergency that arises in the village, thus forming a new trio (with Hobbo taking Truly's role in the trio).
 Hobbo is incredibly cautious, and always on the lookout for enemy attack.
 He fondly remembers his time spent with MI5, when he used to leap from aeroplanes ("Holding crates of milk?" asks Entwistle) and dive for cover from enemy fire.
 The idea of Hobbo being a spy may be an allusion to the character "Basildon Bond" whom Abbot played in his 1980s television series.
 Throughout his time on the show Hobbo is convinced that Nelly is his mother and he frequently bothers her (or uses other people) for attention, much to her annoyance.
 Clegg and Truly recall that Hobbo was never much of a milkman but was exemplary at needlework.
 He was also one of the last two new characters to be introduced to the series with Nora Batty’s sister Stella, both first appearing in the same episode.